 - Any other achievement test with a National Percentile Rank (NPR %)

 Leapfrog applications are reviewed in the order received when complete and paid.
-A course listed as available online at the time an application is submitted may be filled before that application is processed due to the queue of applications awaiting review by the Program Coordinator.
+A course listed as available online at the time an application is submitted may be filled before that application is processed due to the queue of applications awaiting review by admissions staff.

-- A $60 deposit is required to complete the online application.
-The deposit will be refunded if the student is not admitted or if the aid award offered is not sufficient to meet the family's financial need.
+- A $60 deposit is required to complete the online course application.
+The deposit will be refunded if the student is not admitted or if financial aid is not sufficient for the student to participate in the program.

 Leapfrog courses are offered at the off-campus sites listed below.
-See the Leapfrog Course Charts for specific course offerings each week at each location.
+Use the Explore Courses tab at the top of this page to find specific course offerings at each location.

 GEMS World Academy